vaibhavsagar/presentations/how-to-stop-writing-haskell/presentation.md

 ## Suggestions

-- That's rough, buddy (this happened to me recently)
 - You tell me?

 # The Ousting

 ## The situation

-- Influential person leaves the company
+- Influential person leaves the company or moves to a different role
 - Their political capital was enabling the use of Haskell

 ## The problem